psas/liquid-engine-test-stand/TSAR/README.md

 ####What are the major deliverables?
-A graphical front end with safet features.
+A graphical front end with safety features.
 A nervous system of sensors and actuators with realtime data output from the RPi3 to the front-end.

 ####How will we get to those deliverables and the deadline?